 What makes loop-weaved microfiber so superior for cleaning?

 Photodon offers many different weaves of microfiber cloths.
 From cloths to clean lenses and smaller screens to cloths for cleaning larger screens like computer monitors and TVs, there is a microfiber cloth for every purpose.
 There are also general-purpose cloths that work great on other surfaces.

 You can contact us at 847-377-1185, M-F 9:00a.m – 5:00pm EST, or email us at [email protected] for more information.

 The word "microfiber," as you can imagine, means small fiber.
 How small you ask?
 I could go on and on using words such as denier, decitex, and micrometers, but who really knows THOSE words?
 So instead of making you go to the web (unless you're smarter than me), I’ll put it in layman’s terms: Most microfibers are about 1/5 of the diameter of a human hair.
 These synthetic microfibers are most commonly made from polyester and polyamide.

-Often times you hear about how wonderful a microfiber cloth is but seldom do you know exactly what to use it on/for.
+Often times you hear about how wonderful a microfiber cloth is, but seldom do you know exactly what to use it on or for.

 You'll find that the biggest key factor when choosing a cloth is the "lint" level of the material.
-Cloths that are tightly woven or looped woven, normally are a low lint cloth.
+Cloths that are tightly woven or looped woven are normally a low-lint cloth.
 These are ideal for screen cleaning, or delicate surface cleaning.
+Continue reading →

 When combined, (microfiber and nylon), result in a microfiber cloth with the advantages of both synthetics.
 Too much nylon will result in a cloth that will scratch fine or delicate surfaces, like coated optics or fine wood or paint finishes.
-Too little nylon and the cloth will not last or clean rough surfaces without rapid deterioration.
+With too little nylon, the cloth will not last or clean rough surfaces without rapid deterioration.
 It is this perfect combination of microfiber and nylon that give these cleaning cloths their special properties.